October 17, 2019

 Education: The Juilliard School

-You are featured on several of this season’s Chamber Music concerts.
+You are often featured on Chamber Music concerts.
 Why should someone attend a Chamber Music performance?

 It’s a great way to listen to Minnesota Orchestra musicians perform in a more intimate setting.